-When the upright angle relative to the turntable is less than -4.0° for longer than 1.5 seconds, the ground boom malfunction indicator lamp, the platform distress lamp, and platform alarm shall light/sound continually and a fault shall be raised.
-The light/alarm signal shall be removed only when the upright angle reaches values greater than -3.0° for 2 seconds.
+When the upright angle relative to the turntable is less than -4.0° for longer than 1.5 seconds, the ground control boom malfunction indicator lamp, the platform malfunction indicator lamp, and platform alarm will light/sound continually and a fault will be raised.
+The light/alarm signal will stop only when the upright angle reaches values greater than -3.0° for 2 seconds.

 - · Inspect sensor mounting.

 - · Verify sensor calibration on level pad.

 - · Tower lift down.

-- · Inspect machine hydraulics.
+- Inspect machine hydraulics.
+Refer to Holding Valve Checks in Section 5 Hydraulics.